naacl-org/naacl-2021-website/_pages/archive.md

 ---
 {% include base_path %}

+**March 28, 2019**.
+NAACL 2019 will feature a panel discussion on "Careers in NLP".
+Read about it in the [latest blog post](/blog/careers-panel-survey/).

 **March 13, 2019**.
 As part of the new [D&I initiative](blog/introducing-the-diversity-and-inclusion-committee/), pronouns will play an important part at NAACL 2019.
 Read the new [blog post](blog/why-pronouns/).
 {: .notice}